 Coloboma

-Coloboma may affect the eye structure in isolation or it can occur due to chromosomal abnormalities that involve other body structures.
-Coloboma can occur in conjunction with heart defects, choanal atresia, nervous system abnormalities, genital/urinary tract anomalies or ear malformations (as in CHARGE Syndrome).
+Coloboma may affect the eye structure in isolation, or it can occur due to chromosomal abnormalities that involve other body structures.

 Congenital Cataract

-The natural crystaline lens behind the pupil is largely responsible for focusing images onto the retina (tissue in the back of the eye).
+The natural crystalline lens behind the pupil is largely responsible for focusing images onto the retina (tissue in the back of the eye).
 The natural lens should be clear and transparent.
-When this lens becomes cloudy it is called a cataract.
-This will cause permanent visual loss if it is not treated timely in children.

-CVI is a condition where a reduced visual response occurs due to damage to the posterior visual system in the brain.
-Typically the eye structure itself is normal.
-CVI is one of the most common causes of severe visual impairment among children in developed countries.
+CVI is a condition where a reduced visual response occurs due to damage to the posterior visual system in the brain while typically the eye itself is normal

 Keratoconus